 Holland, Michigan, is a town for all seasons.
-Nestled on the shore of Lake Michigan (across the lake and a bit North from Chicago), Holland is a beautiful and very cultured town and worth a visit.
+Nestled on the shore of Lake Michigan (across the lake and a bit North of Chicago), Holland is a beautiful and very cultured town and worth a visit.

 In winter, the town is alive with theater events, fine dining, and exciting college sports.
 Holland is the home of the Fighting Dutchmen of HOPE COLLEGE, and there is always something happening on the campus located right within the downtown area.

-Spring is alive with Dutch Culture:
+Spring is Alive with Dutch Culture:

 Parades, Smiles, & Tulips

-If you want to get the very most of your visit to Holland, though, you simply MUST visit in the Spring during the World Famous Tulip Time Festival!
-Recognized as one of the top 20 events in the world by the International Festival and Events Association, Tulip Time has over 5 million tulips on display each year during the first full week of May.
+If you want to get the very most of your visit to Holland, though, you MUST visit in the spring during the World Famous Tulip Time Festival!
+Recognized as one of the top 20 events in the world by the International Festival and Events Association, the Tulip Festival in Holland Michigan has over 5 million tulips on display each year during the first full week of May.

-If you ain't Dutch, You Ain’t Much!
+If You Ain’t Dutch, You Ain’t Much!

-1. We Have the best parades
+We Have the Best Parades

 The Parade Lineup – or A Lineup of Parades

 The next parade is known as the “Kinderparade” and happens on Thursday.
-This parade is filled with local school children from many of the surrounding districts that all dress in costume and represent the Provinces of the Netherlands.
+Local school children from many surrounding districts fill this parade.
+The kids dress in costume and represent the various Provinces of the Netherlands.
 The students also carry themed handmade props that show the cultural contributions the Dutch have made to America, including famous artists, foods, the windmill, etc.

-2. Wooden Shoes!
+Check out the Wooden Shoes!

-One of the coolest aspects of Dutch culture simply has to be the wooden shoes.
+One of the most remarkable aspects of Dutch culture has to be the wooden shoes.
 No, we don’t wear them around town on an average day, but at Tulip Time, you will undoubtedly see loads of people klomping around in their wooden shoes.

-One place you won’t see them is in many of the shops in downtown.
+One place you won’t see them is in many of the shops downtown.
 Because of the age of some of the buildings, the floors are original hardwood or tile, and wooden shoes can cause damage.
-So it’s the one time of year where you won’t hear “No shoes, No Service!”
+So it’s the one time of year when you won’t hear “No shoes, No Service!”
 You may also see a pile of shoes under a sign just outside the door of one of those shops!

 When the first days of May begin, the locals’ social media accounts start proclaiming sightings of food trucks!
 When you live around here, the sight of the food trucks popping up on corners is undoubtedly one of the first real signs of spring.
-My family has a long-standing tradition of two meals of junk food from a truck during the week of Tulip Time.
+My family has a long-standing tradition of two junk food meals from a truck during the week of Tulip Time.

-Not into junk food?
+Not into Junk Food?
 No worries!

-If you’re not into junk food, then you will certainly not go hungry with the number of destination restaurants and breweries we have in our town.
-In 2019, we added a HOPCAT, but a personal favorite of mine is the NEW HOLLAND BREWERY right on 8th Street (main street).
-The food is delicious, the beer and ciders are even better, and you’ll always receive service with a smile.
+If you’re not into junk food, you will certainly not go hungry with the number of destination restaurants and breweries we have in our town.
+We have recently added several new downtown eating options, but my personal favorite is the NEW HOLLAND BREWERY right on 8th street (main street).

 Veldheer Tulip Farms